ewank7032/sep10-freedom-project/blog/entry02.md

 #### How to Google

 I better improved my knowledge on searching by varying my terms as they could get different results.
-For example, instead of going straight for putting the word "software" in my search, I tried terms such as "simulations" or "models" which brought me better educational software rather than software I couldn't actually use or get sufficient information for.
+For example, instead of going straight for putting the word "software" in my search, I tried terms such as "simulations" or "models" which brought me better educational software rather than professional software I couldn't actually use or get sufficient information for.

 ## Next Steps